Skip to main content

 • “Dialogue sequences are delivered with full voice acting in Japanese, adding emotional weight to the story and enhancing immersion.”

-• “It's a psychological showdown dressed in the skin of a gambling sim, and one that rewards careful planning, keen observation, and emotional intelligence as much as it does raw card sense.”
+• “It's a psychological showdown dressed in the skin of a gambling sim, rewarding careful planning, keen observation, and emotional intelligence as much as raw card sense.”

-• “Talking about the punishment reports, you have some images to see what's going on and some text lines that are displayed throughout the screen.
-My first impression of the demo really made me feel bad as hell, but if they could evoke such feelings in me, I guess they're doing something right.”
+• “Talking about the punishment reports, the images and text displayed throughout the screen in the demo really made me feel bad as hell; if they can evoke such feeling in me, I guess they're doing something right.”

 • atmosphere